 You should consider a number of factors when deciding whether to use mobile devices, clickers or both.

 - IT infrastructure: First, consider the IT infrastructure where you will be running your polling sessions.
 Can the Wi-Fi network reliably handle simultaneous responses from hundreds of students?
 If not, clickers may be the way to go.

 - Affordability: Cost is another significant factor to consider.
 As an initial step, standardizing on one response system acceptable to all instructors is the best way to save students money so students do not have to purchase multiple subscriptions or clickers.

 - Access to web-enabled devices: Beyond that, do all of your students have smartphones or laptops?
 If not and you are interested in a mobile-only solution, do you have a plan to supply web-enabled devices to those students?
 (TurningPoint subscriptions include support for both mobile devices and clickers, and the incremental cost of an optional clicker is little more than an extra cup of coffee each year.)

 - Faculty opinions: Finally, faculty opinions should be weighed carefully.
-If everyone agrees on using mobile devices or clickers, the choice is easy.
+If everyone agrees on using clickers on their phones or standard clickers, the choice is easy.
 If there are opposing views, then a hybrid option is an effective way to decrease conflict and increase usage, whether for simple engagement or high-stakes testing.